DRUG DETOX WITHDRAWAL: SYMPTOMS, CAUSES AND TREATMENT

-Although it may seem counterintuitive, decreasing your use of drugs or alcohol too quickly or quitting cold turkey can cause unintended consequences, including drug detox withdrawal symptoms and even death .
+Managing the symptoms of withdrawal is an important aspect of recovery, and although it may seem counterintuitive, decreasing your use of drugs or alcohol too quickly or quitting cold turkey can cause unintended consequences, including drug detox withdrawal symptoms and even death .
 For this reason, we’ve provided a guide on the withdrawal stage, as well as its symptoms, causes, and treatment.

-Many substances cause withdrawal symptoms once you begin to decrease your use or start the detox process.
+Many substances cause withdrawal symptoms once you begin to lower your use or start the detox process.
 In particular, these substances include :

-Because it has a depressive effect on your body when you consume it, alcohol is known as a “depressant” or a “downer“.
+Alcohol is known as a “depressant” or a “downer” because it has a depressive effect on your body when you consume it .
 When it enters your body, your brain functions become impaired and nerve signals change.
-Moreover, when you consistently consume alcohol for a long period of time, your central nervous system begins to adjust and your body works harder to keep your brain in an “awake state” and maintain communication between your nerves.
+Moreover, when you consistently consume alcohol for a long period of time, your central nervous system begins to adjust to it, and your body works harder to keep your brain in an “awake state” in order to maintain communication between your nerves.
 Once you stop consuming alcohol, your brain remains in this adjusted state, leading to withdrawal symptoms.

 Ordinarily, alcohol withdrawal comes in three stages.
-The first stage, often the least severe, appears about 8 hours after you stop drinking and includes symptoms such as headaches, anxiety, stomach pains and nausea.
-The second stage usually manifests after 1 day but can take up to 3 days.
-Symptoms include increased blood pressure, body temperature and respiration, irregular heart rate, mental confusion, sweating, irritability, and heightened mood disturbances .
-Finally, the most severe stage, stage 3, can cause you to experience hallucinations, fever, and seizures .
-In general, your symptoms will subside within a week, although that can vary in longevity.
+The first stage, often the least severe, appears about eight hours after you stop drinking (although it may appear after only a few hours in some people) and includes symptoms such as headaches, anxiety, stomach pains and nausea.
+The second stage usually manifests after one day but can take up to three days.
+Symptoms include increased blood pressure, body temperature, and respiration, irregular heart rate, mental confusion, sweating, irritability, and heightened mood disturbances .
+Finally, the most severe stage, stage three, can cause you to experience hallucinations, fever, and seizures .
+In general, your symptoms will subside within a week, although the actual duration may vary.

 In order to determine if you suffer from alcohol withdrawal, your doctor will evaluate the longevity of your alcohol use, amount consumed, and reasons for quitting.
 Alcohol withdrawal can have deadly consequences, so it’s important to seek help if your symptoms are severe.
 However, you can overcome your withdrawal period with a supportive environment and healthy lifestyle choices.